 Handle filing and delivery on your own: With this option, you compile, print, deliver, and file all the 1099s on your own.
 You’d probably want to consider this option if you expect to organize and issue very few 1099s.

 1099-K Filing Service: Services like Payable exist to help you with this process of gathering information and filing.
-This is ideal for companies with dozens to thousands of contractors.
+This is ideal for companies with dozens to thousands of recipients.

 *When in doubt at any stage of the 1099 process, it’s good to consult a tax advisor to better understand your requirements.

 If you neglect to file 1099s when you should or file too late, then you could face some hefty fines.
-Depending on how late you file, you can face anywhere from $50-$260 per failure, per form, with a maximum of $3,193,000 per failure.
+Depending on how late 1099s are filed, penalties range anywhere from $50-$260 per failure, per form, with a maximum of $3,193,000 per failure.
 In other words, a payor can be assessed $260 per form for failure to file with the IRS and $260 for failure to furnish the same form to the payee (for a maximum of $6.3 million).

 It’s hard to find the most relevant and up-to-date IRS information on 1099 taxes on the internet these days.
 So, we’ve gathered the best, most authoritative information here: